Diary of a Wimpy Kid Double Down Book Review

 I love how Greg is still being Greg, growing upward just like i of u.s. believing all the silly lies that adults tell and trusting his older blood brother, Rodrick, in all the silliest, stupidest stuffs that he keeps telling Greg (yep nosotros all have been there!
 Snicker!).

-Well, this was and so much fun to read...though information technology took me the longest to read of all the books in the series so far!
+There's is the most outrageous pet, the Pig, which the family adopted him since the concluding volume ( are these consi Well, this was and so much fun to read...though information technology took me the longest to read of all the books in the series so far!

 But I loved it 👍